kuhnuri/kuhnuri-worker/README.md

 If Queue has no work available, the process is

 1. Worker polls Queue for work
-2. Queue returns a no wor
+2. Queue returns a no work
 3. Worker takes a nap

 Source and results support